 — However “…. emotions, no matter how painful or dark, are natural expressions of what it means to be human.
 They all have a message for us that will ultimately lead to greater clarity, if acknowledged, contemplated, & not repressed.
 They are just like thoughts – merely symptoms of more deeply held beliefs, which must be fundamentally changed if we want to modify the experience of uncomfortable emotions.
 (From :”Why Feeling Bad is Good“)

 In general, having access to all our Es is essential to being fully integrated & functioning well in the world.
 We should never expect to do this continually or ‘perfectly’*.
 It’s just important to accept all of them.

 While it is sometimes necessary to have a bit of distance from our emotions or to even be temporarily shut down – as self-protection – long-term suppression causes bigger problems than whatever was being avoided in the first place.

-• SO – it is our responsibility, as much as possible, to gently check in every day with ourselves, in order to keep track of what we’re feeling, on our own &/or with help.
-This gives us invaluable information about how well we’re taking care of our PMES & how safe or unsafe our environment is!
+• SO – it is our responsibility, as much as possible, to gently check in every day with ourselves, so we can keep track of what we’re feeling, on our own, &/or with help.
+This gives us invaluable information about how well we’re taking care of our PMES needs, & how safe or unsafe our environment is!

-• While we do want to aim for serenity & a balanced life, it’s not healthy to cover up painful emotions & harmful beliefs with a bunch of platitudes & ‘positive thinking’, especially without first cleaning out old pain accumulated from as far back as earliest childhood.
+• While we do want to aim for serenity & a balanced life, it’s not healthy to cover up painful emotions (Es) & harmful beliefs (Ts) with a bunch of platitudes & ‘positive thinking’, especially without first cleaning out old childhood pain

 KEEP IN MIND that WE: